Embedded System Design: Challenges of Hardware and Software Development

 The device under development must not only perform its key functions but also be safe and reliable.
 During embedded hardware design, the team takes into account the following issues:

-• The board must be designed with certification requirements in mind (if the client wants the product to be certified).
+- The board must be designed with certification requirements and relevant industry standards in mind (if the client wants the product to be certified).

 Prototyping may require creating not only PCBs but other elements of a system.
 During one of our projects, we were developing a computer vision algorithm that was supposed to control a robotic manipulator.
 The model we ordered was too short compared to the measurements provided by the customer, so the team had to make a longer arm, using a shaped metal tube and support elements printed on a 3D printer.
 This way, we could test the algorithm.